mua900/soundtoy/README.md

 Desktop version uses SDL and the companion libraries of SDL_ttf and SDL_image.
 They are included as git submodules under the vendor/ folder.
 Desktop version uses cmake for building.

-If you want to build the desktop version you need to have cmake and a suitable C++ compiler that should support C++17.
+If you want to build the desktop version you need to have cmake and a suitable C++.
 You also want to make sure you have at least one audio backend appropriate to your platform is included in the build of SDL.